jahlen/hugo-azure-static-webapp/README.md

-# Hugo / Netlify CMS / Azure Static Web App quickstart template
+# Hugo / Azure Static Web Apps / Netlify CMS quickstart template

-Create a static website based on [Hugo](https://gohugo.io/), [Netlify CMS](https://www.netlifycms.org/) and [Azure Static Web App](https://docs.microsoft.com/en-us/azure/static-web-apps/).
+Create a static website with [Hugo](https://gohugo.io/), [Azure Static Web Apps](https://docs.microsoft.com/en-us/azure/static-web-apps/) and optionally [Netlify CMS](https://www.netlifycms.org/).
 For an example see [www.how2code.info](https://www.how2code.info).

 > Static websites ([Jamstack sites](https://www.jamstack.org)) have many benefits, including better performance, higher security and lower costs.
 Read [this article](https://www.how2code.info/en/blog/azure-static-web-apps-the-fast-and-secure-way-to-run-your-blog/) for an introduction to the Jamstack architecture.

+*Hugo* is a static website generator that has hundreds of free [themes](https://themes.gohugo.io/) available.
+This quickstart template uses the [Clarity](https://themes.gohugo.io/hugo-clarity/) theme.
+Thanks Chip Zoller and Dan Weru for your theme!

+*Azure Static Web Apps* is a feature-rich hosting service for static web apps.
+It offers custom domains, CDN, automatic certificates, API hosting, easy CI/CD setup, and many more benefits.

+*Netlify CMS* is a headless CMS (a content editor) that is compatible with most static website generators.
+It lives and stores content in your website GitHub repository.
+Setup is very easy.

 # Instructions